 Primary care appointments cost less than a trip to the ED and the urgent visits team can usually treat patients with everyday illnesses and injuries sooner.
 Now that urgent visits have returned to the Medical Center on Court Street, you have the same access to diagnostic testing, lab testing, and the on-site pharmacy that you would while being treated in our ED.

-Call to register before you arrive and skip check-in at the Medical Center's Main Registration.
-There is designated Urgent Visit parking, so look for the signs when you arrive.
-Use the Main Entrance, go straight to floor 1A in the north building of Cheshire Medical Center, then check-in at the Urgent Visit window.
+Just walk in: use the Main Entrance, go straight to floor 1A in the north building of Cheshire Medical Center, then check-in at the Urgent Visit window.

 How does "triage" affect my treatment and wait time?